Leah Lakshmi Piepzna-Samarasinha

 Leah Lakshmi Piepzna-Samarasinha (born April 21, 1975) is a Canadian-American poet, writer, educator, and social activist.
 Their writing and performance art focuses on documenting the stories of queer and trans people of color, abuse survivors, mixed-race people and diasporic South Asians and Sri Lankans.
 A central concern of their work is the interconnection of systems of colonialism, abuse and violence.
 They are also a writer and organizer within the disability justice movement.

-Piepzna-Samarasinha is queer, non-binary, and disabled.

-Personal life
+Early life

 Piepzna-Samarasinha was raised in Worcester, Massachusetts and is of Burgher/Tamil Sri Lankan and Irish/Roma descent.
-They have lived in Brooklyn, Oakland, and Toronto and currently reside in South Seattle, Duwamish territories.

-Piepzna-Samarasinha is non-binary and uses they/them pronouns.
-In relation to climate activist Greta Thunberg, they have described themself as "an autistic femme."

-Education

 Piepzna-Samarasinha graduated from Eugene Lang College The New School for Liberal Arts in New York City in 1997.
 They received their Master of Fine Arts from Mills College.